kaiomagalhaes/rails-5-base-project/README.md

 `rubocop --auto-gen-config`

 It is going to generate a `.rubocop-todo.yml` file.
-Remove it and add the following content on it
+Rename it to .rubocop.yml and add the following content on it
 ```
 # This is the configuration used to check the rubocop source code.
 # Check out: https://github.com/bbatsov/rubocop